 In my view, anything that adds to our sense of personal meaning, connection and making sense of life can be a psychological bonus.
 Many of those who are religious will have experienced the benefits of having a “guardian angel”.
 I think we can also learn much from the spirituality of Aboriginal culture, expressed in the Dreaming.
 In another ten to twenty years, I think these issues will be of much greater interest to health professionals.
 We seem to barely acknowledge the closeness of the connection between mind and body.
 We are some way off acknowledging the close connection between mind, body and soul.

 This evening at his opening address at the 5th World Congress on Positive Psychology, Dr Martin Seligman, the founder of the field, described that the world is currently in a spiritual and political vacuum.
 He referred to the relevance of numinous experience, the first time I have heard him do so in any public address.
 If we don’t recognise and appreciate the relevance and importance of synchronistic experiences in shaping people’s lives, such as Brett Whiteley’s epiphany when encountering Van Gogh’s work in his early teens, then we are missing some of the best in what it is to be human.

-Chris Mackey is principal psychologist at Chris Mackey and Associates, Geelong, and author of Synchronicity: Empower your life with the gift of coincidence.
+Chris Mackey is principal psychologist at Chris Mackey and Associates, Geelong, and author of The Positive Psychology of Synchronicity: Enhance Your Mental Health with he Power of Coincidence.
 For radio segments about synchronicity, including a segment on Brett Whiteley on June 28th 2017, click here.